Geometry of the Space of Sections of Twistor Spaces with Circle Action: The hyperholomorphic line bundle and the energy functional

-Arguing analogously as for the usual Chern connection, we see that this defines a connection with the desired properties. \end{proof}
+Arguing analogously just as for the usual Chern connection, we see that this defines a connection with the desired properties. \end{proof}

-The main example we have in mind is given by the space $\mathcal S^0$ of sections of a twistor space $Z$ of a hyperk\"ahler manifold $M$ equipped with a hyperholomorphic hermitian line bundle $L\,\longrightarrow\, M$.
-Assume that there exists a global $\tau$-sesquilinear form on $\mathcal L\,\longrightarrow\,S^0$.
-Consider the decomposition in \eqref{eq:splitlambda} for $x\,=\,0\,\in\,\C P^1,$ and the involution which is $-$Id on $T_{\text{ev}_0}\mathcal S^0$ and $+$Id on $T_{\text{ev}_\infty}\mathcal S^0$.
-Denote its dual endomorphism by $\eta$.
+The main example we have in mind arises as follows.
+Consider a hyperK\"ahler manifold~$M$ equipped with a rotating $S^1$-action and associated hyperholomorphic hermitian line bundle~${L_M \longrightarrow M}$ as described in Section~\ref{ss:rotating}.
+Let $\mathcal S^0_M$ be a connected component of $\mathcal S^0$ that meets~$M$ (for the definition of $\mathcal S^0$, see the beginning of Section~\ref{ss:AW}).
+Assume that there exists a~global $\tau$-sesquilinear form on the bundle $\mathcal L \longrightarrow S^0_M$ obtained from the bundle $L_Z$ via the Atiyah--Ward transform as in Section~\ref{ss:AW}.
+Consider the decomposition in \eqref{eq:splitlambda} for~${x = 0 \in \C P^1}$, and the involution which is $-$Id on $T_{\text{ev}_0}\mathcal S^0_M$ and $+$Id on $T_{\text{ev}_\infty}\mathcal S^0_M$.
+Denote its dual endomorphism by~$\eta$.
 It satisfies \eqref{Eq: etareal}.
-Clearly, $\mathcal L$ admits a cocycle as in \eqref{taucocylce}.
-Applying \eqref{Lemma: ccc} we obtain a natural connection, which can be shown to be the Atiyah--Ward connection.
-It would be interesting to find natural expressions for the holomorphic $\tau$-sesquilinear form in concrete examples such as the Deligne--Hitchin moduli spaces; see also Section \ref{ss:thelinebundleonMDH} below and the following remark.
+Now, $\mathcal L$ agrees with the hyperholomorphic line bundle~$L_M$ and $T_{\text{ev}_\infty}\mathcal S^0_M$ agrees with $T^{1,0}M$ (see Remark \ref{rem:T10M}) on $M\subset \mathcal S^0_M$.
+It follows that $\mathcal L$ admits a cocycle as in~\eqref{taucocylce}.
+Applying Lemma \ref{Lemma: ccc} we obtain a natural connection, which can be shown to be the Atiyah--Ward connection.
+It would be interesting to find natural expressions for the holomorphic $\tau$-sesquilinear form in concrete examples such as the Deligne--Hitchin moduli spaces; see also Section \ref{ss:thelinebundleonMDH} below and the following Remark \ref{re6}.